WASdev/ci.docker.ibm-http-server/ilan/README.md

 7. Updates WebSphere Customization Tools with the Fixpack
 8. When the container is started a tar file of the IBM HTTP Server, WebServer Plugins and WCT installation is created

-Dockerfile.prereq takes the value for the following variable during build time:
+Dockerfile.prereq take the value for the following variable during build time:

 * URL(required) - URL from where the binaries are downloaded